 Requisite: the seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in political science, and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
 Not open to first-year students.
-Omitted 2015-16.
-Professor Machala.2015-16: Not offered
+Fall semester.
+Professor Machala.2016-17: Offered in Fall 2016

 [IL] Politics are not frozen in time, but are rather the product of developmental processes.
 Building on a survey of crucial works in the American Political Development (APD) literature and on general approaches (rational choice, sociological, etc.) to understanding institutional change, this course will introduce ways of thinking historically about political institutions in the U.S. Why did the party system evolve the way it did?
 Where did the rules and procedures of Congress come from?
 Where and when did important public services (transportation and communication infrastructure, protection for property, social insurance, etc.) become the provenance of state bureaucracies?
 How has the function and power of the Presidency changed over time?
 How did western expansion, imperialism, and military experience shape the federal government?
 These are a few of the substantive questions we will address in this course.